sib-swiss/single-cell-training/docs/day1/introduction_scrnaseq.md

 ```

 ### Loading scRNAseq data

+> :material-zodiac-cancer: This part uses the `gbm` dataset

 Have a look at the data directory you have downloaded.
 It should contain the following: